 We are a complicated business.
 We don’t just make one thing and sell it one way.
 We are cheesemakers, farmers, bakers and brewers.
-We sell our cheese and beer directly to consumers through our online store, at our pop-up restaurant, in our busy Cellar Door, at our retail shop in Hobart and at markets and events all over Australia.
+We sell our cheese and beer directly to consumers through our online store, in our busy Cellar Door, and at markets and events all over Australia.
 In this regards, and in other ways too, we are different from most cheesemakers in Australia.

 We are passionate and skilled artisans.
 Our craft is rooted in tradition and our methods are uncompromising.
 Our production is small and reflects the seasonality of where we live.
 We usually take the hard road, the less profitable road, but it always feels like the more meaningful choice to make.